philmikejones/crime-maps/docs/normanton/index.md

 ## Copyright

-Code: &copy; 2023 Phil Mike Jones and University of Derby.
+Code: &copy; 2023--24 Phil Mike Jones and University of Derby.

+## Acknowledgements

 Thanks [@sgetalbo](https://github.com/sgetalbo) for help getting the clusters to render.